An Island of Nature

 The Preserve protects an ecological hotspot in the Pacific Northwest.
 As a natural area, the Preserve helps to maintain biodiversity of native species, and provides a natural classroom and laboratory where both education programs and scientific research take place.
 The Rhododendron Preserve is maintained according to the most recent Management Plan.

 People have been protecting this land since 1915, when the original 74 acres was purchased by The Mountaineers with the help of Edward Paschall of Hidden Ranch.
 Edward Paschall’s daughters, Mary and Patience, donated an additional 57 acres to the Preserve in 1955 and 1963.
 Patience lived on Hidden Ranch until 1978 when she passed away.
 The Preserve gradually grew to 180 acres by 1986.
-That same year, the land was deeded to the Mountaineers Foundation (now Keta Legacy Foundation), to be held in perpetuity as a nature conservancy.
+That same year, the land was deeded to the Mountaineers Foundation (now doing business as Keta Legacy Foundation), to be held in perpetuity as a nature conservancy.

 Over the years the Foundation has actively added acreage to the Rhododendron Preserve and today it totals 466 acres.
 We will continue to grow the Preserve and support other efforts to conserve this critical habitat through generous donations to our Land Acquisition program.

 In 2022, the Foundation removed the last remnants of the old homestead from Hidden Valley.
 We also installed a new bridge over Wildcat Creek and built an education pavilion in Hidden Valley to improve educational opportunities at the Preserve.
 Our vision is beginning to be realized as Kitsap School District students and Olympic Community College students are brought to the Preserve to learn and work.
 We have hosted Earth Day activities, volunteer work parties, and biological research throughout our acreage.